ining7/GAL-DAWN/README.md

 ## 5.Release result

-On the test machine with i5-13600KF, SG achieves average speedup of 4.535&times; and 4.178&times; over SSSP and BFS from Gunrock (hereinafter referred to as GDS and BFS), respectively.
+On the test machine with i5-13600KF, SG achieves average speedup of 1212.523&times; and 1,315.953&times; over BFS and SSSP from Gunrock (hereinafter referred to as GDS and BFS), respectively.
 On the test machine with i5-13600KF, DAWN need more than 10GB free memory to solve the large graph [281K,214M].

 On the 64-thread AMD EPYC 7T83, DAWN achieved speedups of 17.735&times; and 19.176&times;, over over SSSP and BFS from Gunrock, respectively.